jarviscanada/jarvis_data_eng_BarbodRouzbahani/linux_sql/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Improvements
-Architecture of the project could be added to README to improve the clarity of the project's goal.
+The architecture of the project could be added to README to improve the clarity of the project's goal.